 But liberal arts colleges are all private and expensive, right?
 Not at all!
-There are dozens of public liberal arts institutions which offer the same comprehensive education, but with a price tag that tends to be lower than a private school.
+There are dozens of public liberal arts institutions that offer the same comprehensive education but with a price tag that tends to be lower than a private school.
 Below, we’ve highlighted some of the best public liberal arts colleges in the United States.
 To narrow down our list to the top 20 schools, we focused on such factors as:

 - tuition cost